ccezarst/TaskingPM/README.md

 # TaskingPM
-A NodeJS process manager module that uses a queue of  tasks to execute functions in paralel
+A NodeJS process manager module that uses a queue of  tasks to execute functions in paralel !
+Warning: Currently you can't pass functions as task parameters(need to implement it) ! https://github.com/ccezarst/TaskingPM

-https://github.com/ccezarst/TaskingPM
 # How to use
 To use you need to import the package by using